Spanners for Directed Transmission Graphs: Spanners for Directed Transmission Graphs

 We eliminate the dependency of our bounds on the radius ratio at the expense of a more involved data structure and an additional polylogarithmic factor in the running time.
 Given $P \subset \R^2$ and the desired stretch factor $t > 1$, we choose appropriate parameters $c = c(t)$ and $k(t)$ as in Section \ref{sec:spannerPsi} and rescale $P$ such that the distance between the closest pair of points in $P$ is $c + 2$.

-First, we compute a compressed quadtree $T$ for $P$.
+To get the spanner of $G$ we compute a compressed quadtree $T$ for $P$.
 A \emph{compressed quadtree} is a rooted tree in which each internal node has degree $1$ or $4$.
 Each node $v$ is associated with a cell $\sigma_v$ of a grid $\Q_i$.
 If $v$ has degree $4$, then the cells associated of its children partition $\sigma_v$ into $4$ congruent squares of half the diameter, and at least two of them must be non-empty.
 If $v$ has degree $1$, then the cell associated with the only child $w$ of $v$ has diameter at most $\diam(v)/4$ and $(\sigma_v \setminus \sigma_w)\cap P = \emptyset$.
 Each internal node of $T$ contains at least two sites in its cell and each leaf at most one site.
+For technical reasons we assume that the cell associated with a leaf $v$ has diameter $1$.
+Since $v$ contains a single point $p$ we can artificially guarantee this by shrinking the cell associated with $v$ to the cell of diameter one containing $p$.

 Note that, in contrast with (uncompressed) quadtrees, the diameter of $\sigma_v$ may be smaller than $2^{L-i}$, where $i$ is the the distance of $v$ to the root and $2^L$ is the diameter of the root.
 A compressed quadtree for $P$ with $O(n)$ nodes can be computed in $O(n\log n)$ time \cite{HarPeled11}.

 To simplify the notation in the rest of this section, we write $\diam(v)$ instead of $\diam(\sigma_v)$, and for two nodes $v,w$, we write $d(v,w)$ for $d(\sigma_v, \sigma_w)$.